kazizehsan/ts-starter-1/README.md

 * ts-starter-1/prod/JWT:secret
 * ts-starter-1/prod/MONGODB_URL:url

-If you change the prefix in the secrets above from `ts-starter-1` to something else, then update `sam-template.yaml` as well.
+If you change the prefix in the secrets above from `ts-starter-1` to something else, then update them in `sam-template.yaml` as well.

 Finally, run the following. **_Warning_**, this will create an S3 bucket and a CloudFormation Stack on your configured AWS account.
 ```bash